lubojr/naucse.python.cz/lessons/git-en/branching/index.md

 start working in a completely different project part.

-You can switch between the versions as you want to, but it is always a good habbit to do a new commit:
+You can switch between the versions as you want to, but it is always a good habit to do a new commit:
 (`git commit`) and with help of `git status` confirm, that everything is where it is supposed to be.